UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 https://cfd.direct/openfoam/user-guide/tutorials/

 Enjoy and please provide me with feedback to make these tutorials more useful!
 Contributions from the community are also more than welcome!
+Many thanks to the following people for offering their input:
+- Chris Coutinho (cbcoutinho) for spotting errors in README and parallel processing tutorial
+- Gerasimos Chourdakis (MakisH) for helping out with cleaning up the tutorial files

 Copyright by Artur K. Lidtke, 2017-2018.